nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

       - All database partitions will be available with logical racks and replication factor > 1.
     - The Paris region, with fewer nodes, may experience reduced availability and performance.
       - Most likely will not have any active database partitions.

+4. What happens in a catastophic event where for example, the London the majority region of 4 nodes goes permanently offline.
+What would be the cluster state and immediate client connectivity?

 #### Automating Network Partition Scenarios